HRW4U DSL

 set-cookie foo bar

-cookie.foo = “bar”
+{in,out}bound.cookie.foo = “bar”

-Set a response cookie
+Set a request/response cookie named foo

 set-destination <C> bar

-inbound.url.<C> = “bar”
+{in,out}bound.url.<C> = “bar”

-Set a URL component, C is path, query etc.
+Set a URL component, <C> is path, query etc.

 set-header X-Bar foo

-inbound.req.X-Bar = “foo”
+inbound.{req,resp}.X-Bar = “foo”

-Assign a client request header
+Assign a client request/origin response header

 set-redirect <Code> <URL>